-- ii) "Now that the immensity of the building mass and over development on this site has been revealed it is imperative that every step possible to achieve some modicum of privacy for surrounding dwellings is taken.
+- 14 Third Party letters of Objection summarised in the following statements:- - i) "Now that the immensity of the building mass and over development on this site has been revealed it is imperative that every step possible to achieve some modicum of privacy for surrounding dwellings is taken.
 At this late stage a huge responsibility is thrust upon the Case Officer and the Tree Officer to attempt to redeem the sad overlooking/proximity situation which has been allowed to be imposed on the surrounding property owners.
-The original Planning Approval can now be seen to have been ill judged by CDC Planning Staff." - iii) "I wish to object to the proposed landscaping scheme, specifically the intended removal of the mature vegetation along the boundary from Appletrees, incorporating the Albion Street cul-desac, and extending to 51 Albion Street, hence referred to as "the boundary".
+The original Planning Approval can now be seen to have been ill judged by CDC Planning Staff." - ii) "I wish to object to the proposed landscaping scheme, specifically the intended removal of the mature vegetation along the boundary from Appletrees, incorporating the Albion Street cul-desac, and extending to 51 Albion Street, hence referred to as "the boundary".